 Millicom's Directors have established a Compliance and Business Conduct Committee that oversees and makes recommendations to the Board regarding Millicom’s compliance program and standards of business conduct.

 This committee convenes at least four times per year and comprises a minimum of two directors.
-The members of the committee are Mr. Almeida (Chairman), Ms. Davidson, Mr. Boardman, and Mr. Norling.
+The members of the committee are Ms. Davidson (Chairman), Mr. Almeida, and Mr. Norling.

 This committee focuses particularly on; monitoring the Company’s Compliance program, including the activities performed by the Compliance team and their interaction with the rest of the organization; monitoring the results of investigations resulting from cases brought through the Company’s ethics line or otherwise; allocation of resources and personnel to the Compliance area; assessing the Company’s performance in the Compliance area; and ensuring that the Company maintains proper standards of business conduct.